 Here are some photos and video from Ralf, in Cyprus.

-He has done a great job, building in a makeshift extension to his house, under tarps to give himself room to build, not just one but two boats.
-Starting with a Tewantin, and then onto a Geelong, which you can see here being launched.
+Ralf built a makeshift extension to his house under tarps to give himself room to build, not just one, but two boats.
+Starting with a Tewantin, and then a Geelong, which you can see here being launched.

 Great workmanship, Ralf.